aayudh454/Ecological-gnomics/Lab notebook.md

 1. Selective sweeps change allele freq. in pops
 2. Empirical p-values created from distilled of previously neutral loci are useful for find Ns
 3. Method Out Flank (2015)

+Questions:

+1. What challenges do outlier detection methods face?
+2. How is LD our friend or foe ?